realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 **Sample moving-on note:**

 I'm sorry we haven't been able to connect.
 I definitely don't want to flood your inbox with requests, so I just wanted to thank you again for connecting with me, and if you do end up having some time to chat, please let me know.

+#### Preparation

+Once the conversation is on the calendar, it’s time to prepare.
+Remember, your focus should be on learning about your target role at the company and determining the best ways to connect to new opportunities.